Greg-Clark/Tu.Can/README.md

     * Run server and front          - Greg and Karim end together

-    * LoginPage/Firebase/Routing    - Everyone (by end of week 8)
+    * LoginPage/Firebase/Routing    - Everyone (by end of week 8) √ This has been implemented but not fully funcitonal When pressing the login button, it will redirect to the messaging page.
+You can also use firebase to login to google account, but there is no personalized account linking.
+Still need to implement this.
     * Format message sending        - Greg
     * Searching content             - Greg
     * Sending media                 - Terry and Karim